svenkubiak/mangooio/docs/filters.md

 For logic that must run on **every** controller request, implement `OncePerRequestFilter` and register it in `Bootstrap.initializeRoutes()` alongside your route bindings.

-There are two kinds:
+There are two kinds, depending on how broadly you need the filter applied:

 1. **Per-request filters** on a controller class or method (`PerRequestFilter`)
 2. **One global filter** for every mapped controller request (`OncePerRequestFilter`)

 ## Controller and method filters

-A class-level filter runs for every method.
-A method-level filter runs only for that method.
+A class-level filter runs for every method on that controller.
+A method-level filter runs only for the one method it is attached to.

 ```java
 package controllers;